Drug smoke wafts through transit but not at toxic levels, UW study says

 In a strategy change, the Sound Transit police unit and Timm decided in May to deploy more uniformed officers in trains and stations, said Marcus Williams, Sound Transit police chief.

-Timm said Thursday people who smoke drugs are being removed from trains.
+Timm said on Thursday that people who smoke drugs are being removed from trains.
 If they don’t comply with a security guard’s request to leave, transit police are called to take enforcement action, she said.

 If someone is passed out but not smoking, a guard or fare ambassador attempts a “wellness check,” Timm said.
 Medical emergencies, including one death at Northgate Station, have occurred this year.